Al Wahda Mall: About

 As of 2023, this mall has a size of 3.3 million square feet (307,000 square meters) in total area, with over 480 brand stores, and over 20 million visits annually.
 This mall also holds many awards, such as "Best Shopping Mall in Abu Dhabi”, multiple Gold & Silver Awards, etc. Apart from that, Grand Millennium, a 5-star hotel, is connected directly to and from the mall.

 Extension

 The mall's extension opened publicly on 5 September 2012, with more than 200 stores newly opened and after leasing more than 90% of retail space.
 From its appearance, it's a separate building with another valet parking below the main sky bridge that connects the two buildings.
 The main sky bridge contains some shops and most of the floors.

 Fire

-On April 2025, At approximately 4:00pm, A fire broke out on the mall premises, it was successfully brought under control by teams from Abu Dhabi Police and the Civil Defence Authority.
+In April 2025, at approximately 4:00pm, a fire broke out on the mall premises.
+It was brought under control by teams from Abu Dhabi Police and the Civil Defence Authority.

 No injuries were reported.
-Cooling and smoke removal operations were completed, and an investigation is currently underway to determine the cause of the blaze.
+Cooling and smoke removal operations were completed, and after an investigation it was reported to have been caused by an electrical fault, a transformer overload.

-On a Twitter post, the police confirmed that teams, along with the Abu Dhabi Civil Defence Authority, were responding to the incident.